CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. I: Right, just like Waiting, Partially Done Work is considered a waste!
 With refactoring, we can completely avoid this waste.
 Since I merge so frequent, I always have the option to end the refactoring activity and move on to another task without losing the effort that was already made.
 That’s a big advantage.

+1: G: Ok, you got me on board, or at least I'm willing to give it a try.
+But what should I now tell my boss?
+That from now on I will spend half of my time refactoring?
+Do you want to get me fired?!
+1: S: Yea, I can't wait to see the look on our Product Owner face when we'll tell him we can't add the new feature since we need to refactor.

+1. I: Well, I would simply say nothing!

+1. G,S,N: You are out of your mind!

+1. I: I'm completely silver.
+When done with care, refactoring should not slow you down.
+With time, as you build your skill, you will find yourself preferring the refactoring approach in more and more situations.
+For me, in most cases, refactoring is the faster alternative.
+Remember, After all the responsibility, or even obligation for keeping the code at its best shape, is no one else but ours.
+And yet, in those rare cases where you still must explain your activities to your superiors or the PO, I would simply suggest you have them watch this episode.
+If it got you on board, it may convince them as well.

 1. N: This discussion is a little too abstract for me, I think a demo could help a lot.

 1. I: Yep, I agree, thanks for reminding me, this is a workshop after all.